Prof Peter Ashwin

 Current research projects include the mathematical modelling of paleoclimate transitions, molecular networks, phase change materials in data storage media, using heteroclinic networks to model functional dynamics in neural and other biomedical systems and tipping points in nonautonomous systems with applications in climate and finance; for more detail see my publications.

 I am happy to supervise MMath, MSc or PhD projects in the areas of my research interests, or related areas of mathematics.
+Any available positions are advertised on the Centre for Systems Dynamics and Control blog.

 I am currently teaching: